• Home

 Saturday, June 14th, 10am

-This summer, KGF is hosting a storytelling series of children's books and art activities following the theme of Japanese American immigrant stories.
-We will read Baseball Saved Us by Ken Mochizuki, an inspiring and uplifting story about a young boy persevering in an interment camp.
+KGF is hosting a storytelling series of children's books and art activities following the theme of Japanese American immigrant stories.
+We will read Baseball Saved Us by Ken Mochizuki, an inspiring and uplifting story about a young boy persevering in an internment camp.
 Followed by an art activity lead by artist Erin Shigaki.
 For families with children ages 5 - 12.

 This is a free drop in program and adults must be in attendance with child(ren).